Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification: Introduction

-Several analyses for automatic detection of floating point exceptions were proposed in the literature.
-In \cite{BarrVLS13} the authors propose a symbolic execution system for detecting floating-point exceptions.
+In \cite{BarrVLS13} the authors proposed a symbolic execution system for detecting floating-point exceptions.
 It is based on the following steps: each numerical program is transformed to directly check each exception-triggering condition, the transformed program is symbolically-executed in real arithmetic to find a (real) candidate input that triggers the exception, the real candidate is converted into a floating-point number, which is finally tested against the original program.
 Since approximating floating-point arithmetic with real arithmetic does not preserve the feasibility of execution paths and outputs in any sense, they cannot guarantee that once a real candidate has been selected, a floating-point number raising the same exception can be found.
 Even more importantly, even if the transformed program over the reals is exception-free, the original program using floating-point arithmetic may not be actually exception-free.
-Symbolic execution is also at the base of the analysis proposed in \cite{WuLZ17}, that aims at detecting floating point exceptions by combining it with value range analysis.
-The value range of each variable is updated with the appropriate path conditions by leveraging interval constraint-propagation techniques.
-Since the projections used in that paper have not been proved to yield correct approximations, it can be the case that the obtained value ranges do not contain all possible floating-point values for each variable.
-Indeed, valid values may be removed from value ranges, which leads to false negatives.
-In Section~\ref{sec:discussion-and-conclusion}, the tool for floating-point exception detection presented in \cite{WuLZ17} is compared with the same analysis based on our propagation algorithms.
-As expected, no false positives were detected among the results of our analysis.
-Recently, \cite{GWBC2018} presented a preliminary investigation on inverse projections for addition under the round-to-nearest rounding mode.
-It proposes algorithms for devising lower bounds for inverse projections of addition that combine classical filtering based on the properties of addition with filtering based on the properties of subtraction constraints on floating-points as introduced by Marre and Michel in \cite{MarreM10}.
-In this way, they are able to prove the optimality of the lower bounds computed by their algorithms.
-It is worth noting that the filtering algorithms on intervals presented in \cite{MarreM10} have been corrected for addition/subtraction constraints and extended to multiplication and division under the round-to-nearest rounding mode by some of these authors (see \cite{BagnaraCGG13ICST,BagnaraCGG16IJOC}).
-In this paper we discuss the cases in which the filtering algorithms in \cite{BagnaraCGG13ICST,BagnaraCGG16IJOC,MarreM10} should be used in combination or in alternation with our filters for arithmetic constraints.
-However, the main aim of this paper is to provide an exhaustive and provably correct treatment of filtering algorithms supporting all special cases for all arithmetic constraints under all rounding modes.